-Clarence Padilla appeared as a clarinet soloist with the Des Moines Symphony in 2013, performing Franz Krommer’s Concerto for Two Clarinets and Orchestra with principal clarinetist, Gregory Oakes.
-Padilla has been a regular member of the orchestra since 2000 and served as the Acting Principal Clarinet for the 2010-11 Concert Season.
-Mr. Padilla has frequently performed for national touring musicals including Evita, Phantom of the Opera, Wicked, Mary Poppins, Young Frankenstein, West Side Story, Music of Andrew Lloyd Webber, South Pacific, La Cage Aux Folles and 42nd Street.
+Clarence Padilla has been a regular member of the Des Moines Symphony since 2000, appeared as a clarinet soloist with the orchestra in 2013, and served as the Acting Principal Clarinet for the 2010-11 Concert Season.
+Mr. Padilla has frequently performed for national touring musicals including Evita, Cinderella, A Gentlemen’s Guide to Love and Murder, Phantom of the Opera, Wicked, Mary Poppins, Young Frankenstein, West Side Story, Music of Andrew Lloyd Webber, South Pacific, La Cage Aux Folles and 42nd Street.
 Clarence Padilla is the Conductor and Musical Director for the Des Moines Metro Concert Band, a professional wind ensemble that performs during the summer months under the auspices of the Music Under the Stars Concert Series.
 He also serves as the Personnel Manager for the Des Moines Symphony Orchestra.
 Mr. Padilla previously performed with the Laguna Beach Festival of the Arts Orchestra, the Long Beach Municipal Band (California) and the Cedar Rapids Symphony Orchestra.

 Clarence Padilla has released three solo compact disc recordings: In Play (2014), With the Wind (2010), and Playing Through (2002).
 Additionally, Professor Padilla appears as a soloist on two compact discs recorded by the Drake University Wind Symphony - Mosaic (2013 – Liquid Ebony by Dana Wilson) and Collage (2009 – Jazz Suite for Clarinet and Wind Symphony by Bill Liston).
 Padilla’s solo recordings include the music of William Dougherty, Graham Lyons, Alec Templeton, Francis Poulenc, Paul Jean-Jean, Ralph Kendrick, Pierre Gabaye and Andrew Classen.

-In 2014, Professor Padilla served on the faculty, performed and conducted at the 25th Festival de Musica Colonial e Musica Antiga da Pro-Musica in Juiz de Fora, Brazil.
-He presented a solo recital, conducted and taught in residence at Minzu University (Beijing, China) in 2013.
+Professor Padilla served on the faculty, performed and conducted at the 25th Festival de Musica Colonial e Musica Antiga da Pro-Musica in Juiz de Fora, Brazil in 2014.
+He presented solo recitals, conducted and taught in residence at Minzu University (Beijing, China) in 2016 and 2013.
 In 2011, Padilla and colleagues Ashley Sidon (cello) and Nicholas Roth (piano) were invited by the French Ministry of Culture and The Concours Dutilleux to present solo & chamber recitals throughout France.
-In 2009, Padilla gave recitals and presented master classes in Beijing and Shanghai, China.

 Professor Padilla was a featured soloist with the Drake University Wind Symphony at the 2008 and 2012 North Central Division Conference of the College Band Director’s National Association.
 Padilla has performed at The International Congress of Clarinet and Saxophone in Acapulco, Mexico, the National Conservatory of Mexico, and at the National University of Mexico.
 Mr. Padilla is also an active chamber musician as the clarinetist with The Drake Trio and The Polaris Wind Quintet.

-Mr. Padilla has performed with a highly varied group of artists, including Yo-Yo Ma, Itzhak Perlman, Joshua Bell, Sarah Chang, Midori, Ray Charles, Pat Boone, Marilyn McCoo, Amy Grant, Simon Estes, The Manhattan Transfer, Roger Williams, Patrick Stewart, Lee Greenwood, and conductors Michael Tilson Thomas, Bright Sheng and Lukas Foss.
+Mr. Padilla has performed with a highly varied group of artists, including Yo-Yo Ma, Itzhak Perlman, Joshua Bell, Sarah Chang, Midori, Ray Charles, Marilyn McCoo, Amy Grant, Celtic Thunder, Sutton Foster, Simon Estes, The Manhattan Transfer, Roger Williams, Patrick Stewart, Lee Greenwood, and conductors Michael Tilson Thomas, Bright Sheng and Lukas Foss.
 He has also recorded for the Disney Company Entertainment Division and Touchstone Pictures.

 Students who have studied with Clarence Padilla have been selected as winners and finalists for state, regional and national competitions sponsored by the Music Teacher’s National Association (MTNA), the National Foundation for the Arts, the International Clarinet Association and the Des Moines Symphony.
 Former students have been accepted to study at many of the prestigious music programs across the country, including the University of Southern California, Ohio State University, Rice, University of Florida, De Paul and Arizona State University.